 How to get there: Subways: Take the J train to Cypress HillsStation.
 Buses: B13 and Q56 to Jamaica Avenue.

 Reel Sisters invites you to bring your kids for an afternoon of child friendly films and entertainment at the Alamo Drafthouse Cinema in downtown Brooklyn.
 Enjoy comfy chairs, great food and films for Reel Sisters Family Day Weekend.
 You’ll have the opportunity to meet filmmakers and special guests.
-Reel Sisters Family Day Pass costs $35 and admits one adult and one kid for the entire day.
-Pay $10 for each additional children’s day pass.
+Reel Sisters Family Day Pass start at $20 per person.

 How to get there: Subways: B, D, Q, N, R to Dekalb Avenue station; 2, 3 to Hoyt Street station; 4, 5 to Nevins Street station; A, C, G to Hoyt – Schermerhorn station.
 Buses: B54 to Myrtle Avenue, B38 to Dekalb Avenue, B26, B26, B52 to Fulton Street/Bond Street.